Global Sequential Testing for Multi-Stream Auditing: Powerful Global Tests via Merging

-This discussion indicates that $\phi^{\textsf{ave}}$ is effective when evidence is concentrated in only a few streams, and performs well, just not as good as $\phi^{\textsf{prod}}$, when many streams contain evidence against the null.

-\cref{tab:bound_comparison} shows the comparison between the tests in the large $k$, small $\alpha$ regime, showing the complementary strengths of the two tests.
-We will now construct a wealth process that \emph{balances} the strengths $W^{\textsf{ave}}$ and $W^{\textsf{prod}}$, producing a test that performs well for both sparse and dense alternatives.
+This analysis indicates that $\phi^{\textsf{ave}}$ is effective when evidence is concentrated in only a few streams, and also performs well, just not as good as $\phi^{\textsf{prod}}$, when many streams contain evidence against the null. \cref{tab:bound_comparison} shows the comparison between the tests in the large $k$, small $\alpha$ regime, showing the complementary strengths of the two tests.